janthmueller/delete-me-discord/README.md

 ## Contributing

-Contributions are welcome—open an issue or pull request with improvements or bug fixes.
+Contributions are welcome.
+Open an issue or pull request with improvements or bug fixes.

 ## License